winitzki/scall/tutorial/programming_dhall.md

 TODO run this on some examples

-TODO Show that bizip_FC can be implemented in 2 different ways for FList, corresponding to the ordinary zip and to the padding zip.
+TODO Show that `bizip_FC` can be implemented in 2 different ways for `FList`, corresponding to the ordinary zip and to the padding zip.

 ## Traversable functors